This remote eco-lodge offers travelers a rare opportunity to experience Mongolia’s Gobi | KRDO

 The only sounds to be heard are the wind, the brays and barks of native animals and the occasional rumbles of 4×4 vehicles bringing new arrivals.

-It’s all part of the isolated wilderness experience on offer at the Three Camel Lodge, an eco-resort in Khan konghor in Mongolia’s Gobi (which means desert), one of the most remote places on Earth.
+It’s all part of the isolated wilderness experience on offer at the Three Camel Lodge, an eco-resort in Bulgan in Mongolia’s Gobi (which means desert), one of the most remote places on Earth.

 Far from civilization, the lodge aims to give visitors an up-close look at Mongolia’s traditional nomadic lifestyle – a community of people who survive on the Central Asia plateau by relying on domesticated livestock.